In a previous blog post, we went over the basics of content optimization – what…

 People Also Ask

-The People Also Ask feature (often abbreviated to PAA) is a set of questions that relate to the search query, with additional details being revealed when a user clicks on any one of the questions in the box.
+The People Also Ask feature in SERPs (often abbreviated to PAA) is a set of questions that relate to the search query, with additional details being revealed when a user clicks on any one of the questions in the box.
 When a question is clicked, more questions will also appear below.
 Interestingly, Google only takes web content exclusively from text in the paragraphs on a webpage for PAA results about half the time.
 The People Also Ask box is one of the most common dynamic SERP features and often appears below featured snippets.

 According to data from Semrush, 75% of PAA results appear within the top three results in Google’s SERP, and queries with question terms generate a PAA 86% of the time (source).